RpDp-git/LearningToSwim-DQN/README.md

 Update 19/05 :

-The state space has been reduced to two dimensions, the success rate (in the last 50 epochs) hits the 100% mark around 320-350 epochs.
+The state space has been reduced to two dimensions, the success rate (in the last 50 episodes) hits the 100% mark around 320-350 episodes.
 Added Tensorboard functionality to monitor ongoing training stats.